metrorailings/OwlBlog/content/posts/week-13-insights.md

 Denver successively abusing play action on their first drive in the second half.

 Kansas doesn't even care to run the ball at all.
 Is this a coaching decision or simply Mahomes deciding to put the team on his back?
+Either way, it seems the Chiefs honestly don't care about time of possession.
+I wonder if this will be something that bites them in the ass later in the postseason.